McStasMcXtrace/McCode/INSTALL-McStas/Windows/README.md

 posted under [WSL](WSL/README.md) to install the "Windows subsystem for Linux" and run the Debian binaries there

-* To use MCPL with McStas 3.5.0, please:
+* To enable use of MCPL with McStas 3.5.0, please:
- 1) Locate and run the executable `mcstas-mcpl-NSIS64-3.5.0-mingw64.exe` within the single-packages folder
+ 1) Locate and run the executable `mcstas-mcpl-NSIS64-3.5.0-mingw64.exe` from the [single-packages folder](https://download.mcstas.org/mcstas-3.5.0/windows/single-packages)
  2) During installation, please specify `c:\mcstas-3.5.0` as installation directory
- 3) After installation, place the mcpl-related `.bat` files from the extras folder in `c:\mcstas-3.5.0\bin`
+ 3) After installation, place the mcpl-related `.bat` files from the [extras folder](https://download.mcstas.org/mcstas-3.5.0/windows/extras) folder in `c:\mcstas-3.5.0\bin`

 ## Internet access required: